Loading...

 Lab 35: Processes, Jobs, and Scheduling

-Investigate a resource-heavy process, control it using job management, and terminate it safely when needed.
+Identify a resource-heavy process, control it using shell job management, and terminate it cleanly when needed.
 Then schedule follow-up actions using one-time and recurring schedulers.

 core troubleshooting services